ehuan2/COMP424-Fall2025/README.md

 ## About

-This is a class project for COMP 424, McGill University, Fall 2025 (it was originally forked with the permission of Jackie Cheung).
+This is a class project for COMP 424, McGill University, Fall 2025 (it was originally forked with the permission of Jackie Cheung and David Meger).

 ## License